dansholds/grapple-comps-min/content/posts/14798-compnet-new-mexico-winter-championship-2024.md

 Interested in collaborating with us and contributing to developing a fantastic tournament experience for participants, coaches, and families?
 Click here to submit your tournament staff application.

-Date: Saturday, February 10, 2024
+Date- Saturday, February 10, 2024

-The gates open at 8:00 am, and the tournament begins at 9:00 am.
+The gates open at 8-00 am, and the tournament begins at 9-00 am.
 An event schedule will be released the day before the event.

-Venue: Manuel Lujan B
+Venue- Manuel Lujan B

 300 San Pedro Dr NE, Albuquerque, NM 87108